uttamo/kindle-clippings/README.md

 # Kindle Clippings

-Parse My Clippings.txt file that is stored on your Kindle which contains highlights you've made across all of the books you've read.
+Parse the **My Clippings.txt** file that is stored on your Amazon Kindle which contains highlights you've made across all of the books you've read.

 ## Usage